Hand sanitizer is being packaged like kids’ candy—and big companies are profiting from it

 “The agency has discovered that some hand sanitizers are being packaged in beer cans, children’s food pouches, water bottles, juice bottles and vodka bottles,” the FDA writes.
 “Additionally, the FDA has found hand sanitizers that contain food flavors, such as chocolate or raspberry.”

-When we reached out to the FDA for clarification and examples, a representative pointed us to Google image search—which was indeed all it took to dig up several egregious examples.
+When we reached out to the FDA for clarification and examples, a representative pointed us to Google image search—which was indeed all it took to dig up several egregious offenders.

 Tasty scents